geraldDuck/createFolderVStool/README.md

 ```
 [!]
 NOTICE:
-Please note that your browser might flag the .exe because it is
+Please note that your browser might flag the .exe file as
+suspicious or harmful.
+This is because this tool uses the
+python subproccess extension which manipulates the CMD.
-using the subproccess extenstion.In case you don't trust stangers
+In case you don't trust stangers on the internet, you can
-on the internet,you can use the .py file.
+use the .py file instead, but it is highly recommended you
+use the .exe.
 ```

 ## HOW TO USE